 Superior can reject the absence of the employee which has not yet begun.
 Employee itself can’t edit an absence which has the Accepted status.
 The superior can change an accepted absence to the status Rejected and save the change.
 After this employee can edit the absence again by changing the status to Preliminary.

 When a superior rejects a particular absence, the employee receives an e-mail notification.
-Employee can edit a rejected absence by first changing its status to Preliminary and saving it.
+Employee edit a rejected absence by first changing its status to Preliminary and saving it.
 Only employee can change the status of a rejected absence to Preliminary.

 The ongoing status means that the absence has started.
 Status will change automatically to Completed when the finish date is reached.